 - observation in a general practice dental office is required

-- participate in activities to improve manual dexterity and imaginative, creative ability
+- participate in activities to improve manual dexterity and critical thinking abilities

 - evaluate and be able to articulate your skills, abilities, attitudes, etc., to determine if you are motivated to make the commitment required for a career in dentistry

 A comprehensive (whole-file review) of the application is performed to reveal characteristics critical to the practice of dentistry, factors that indicate success in the dental curriculum that are not evident from academic history or standardized test performance and potential for future contributions to the dental profession.
 They include: